hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/grid.md

             </td>
             <td>
-                Adds filter to select only revisions of the same purchase order when listing po versions.
-Previously, if versions of different purchase orders had the same version ID, the revison count would include all revisions of versions with that name.
+                Adds filter to select only revisions of the same purchase order.
+Previously, if versions of different purchase orders had the same version ID, the revision count would include all revisions of versions with that name.

 Resolves: #1170